Altinn/altinn-studio-docs/content/notifications/reference/api/endpoints/get-email-notifications/_index.nb.md

 ### Response codes
 - 200 OK: The email notifications were successfully retrieved.
-- 404 Not Found: No order matching the provided ID were found.
+- 404 Not Found: No order matching the provided ID was found.
 Refer to the problem details in the response body for further information.
 - 401 Unauthorized: Indicates a missing, invalid or expired authorization header.
 - 403 Forbidden: Indicates missing or invalid scope or Platform Access Token.